kizu/tenkan/README.md

 ## Install & Use

-1. Download or clone this repo into your `_include` folder, or just use a git submodule:
+1. Download or clone this repo into your `_include/tenkan` folder, or just use a git submodule:

         git submodule add git://github.com/kizu/tenkan.git _includes/tenkan